wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    Java
       One of the three officially supported programming languages.

+   JSON
+      JavaScript Object Notation.
+A standardized way of organizing data into named values.
+The organized data can be easily :term:`serialized`.
+While the original usage was in Javascript, it can be used and interested by most modern programming languages.
+See `JSON <https://en.wikipedia.org/wiki/JSON>`__ on wikipedia for more info.

    KOP
       Kit of Parts, the collection of items listed on the Kickoff Kit checklists, distributed to the team via FIRST Choice, or paid for completely (except shipping) with a Product Donation Voucher (PDV).